Author Archives: alfred

 docker save -o <path for generated tar file> <image name>

-Docker can’t be started: Error initializing network controller: list bridge addresses failed
+docker load -i <path to copied image file>Docker can’t be started: Error initializing network controller: list bridge addresses failed

 Solution: